dhh1128/codecraft.co/headers-babies-and-bathwater.md

 I have been thinking about this from a different perspective, although it would be easy to extend to generating separate header files.
 I really like the self contained modules in languages like Java and C#.
 I think implementation in header files in C++ is a huge wart.
 What I want is everything in one file in one place.
 However, I want to be able to control the view of the module or class.
 When I look at is as client I just want to see the public interface (aka header).
 But when I need to see how something works I just want to drill down (think light table) and see more detail

 ---

-What should code look like when we squint at it? | Codecraft (2013-09-19 08:23:01)

-[…] by code flow or by structural role.
-Headers insulate you from some details of an implementation, as I’ve noted—but finding the “important” classes out of a sea of thousands is not particularly […]

----